 I’m Swedish-Ecuadorian and I left my native Ecuador at a young age to study in USA to later move to Norway, Sweden and South Korea, where I had the opportunity to continue my education while learning other languages.
 In 2009 I left the business world and a strong background in Project Management for a career in the Arts, moving to South Korea and enrolling in graduate school.
 In 2011 I earned a Master in Fine Arts with concentration in Oil Painting at Kyungsung University in Busan, South Korea with further two years studies in Printmaking.
-Between 2011 and 2016 I established a seaside studio in Busan while actively exhibiting in solo and collective shows locally and internationally, invited by prestigious galleries and museums.
+Between 2011 and 2016 I established a seaside studio in Busan while actively exhibiting in solo and collective shows locally and internationally at prestigious galleries and museums.

 At the end of 2016 I moved to Houston where I currently have a studio while I’m also a member of the Burning Bones Press.
 Travelling between the Swedish countryside and the Ecuadorian coast for the holidays, I do studio work in both countries.
-My multidisciplinary practice often involves collaging several techniques into one artwork and gives me the flexibility to work from any location and helps me balance career and family.
-At the same time I feel that my project management experience helps me to handle several projects at the same time and to deliver professionally.
+My multidisciplinary practice often involves collaging several techniques into one artwork, gives me the flexibility to work from any location and contributes to career and personal balance.
+I also feel that my project management experience helps me to handle several projects at the same time and to deliver professionally.